The Insurer Wants You to Sign a Release? What You Need to Know

 Despite such claims to fame as the sponsor for the Sugar Bowl, BCS National Championship Game, and other college football events, Allstate’s reputation as a leading provider of car insurance has been somewhat tarnished in recent years.
-A 2007 investigative report revealed that many victims hurt in car crashes received rejections or unfavorable settlement offers when filing Allstate auto insurance accident claims.
 As one of the largest players in the industry, the company puts injured victims at a serious disadvantage instead of holding them “in good hands.”

 If you suffered injuries in an Ohio motor vehicle collision, you could face a difficult fight in getting an insurance company to pay your claim.
-Even if the accident wasn’t your fault, insurers could be stingy.
-Their only objective is to protect their company and grow their profits.
+Even if the accident wasn’t your fault, their objective is to protect their company and grow their profits.
 The Ohio insurance claim lawyers at Kisling, Nestico & Redick aggressively pursue insurance companies, especially those who employ bad faith methods in handling your claim.
-If we can’t settle on an amount to fully compensate you for your losses, we’ll go to court to ensure you get the monetary recovery you deserve.

 To schedule a free consultation of your case, please call us at 1-800-HURT-NOW, or reach out via our online form.
 Time is of the essence since the state statute of limitations on personal injury cases is just two years from the date of the accident.